 Site selection for runoff characterization focused on TMDL watersheds.
 For each TMDL watershed, an analysis was performed during the 2023-24 season to determine the number of existing runoff monitoring sites and representative runoff sites that had at least five analytical results for the TMDL constituent.
 Representative sites are sites that are located outside the TMDL watershed but are considered representative of sites within the TMDL watershed based on important factors such as traffic.
 Traffic was the main factor found to govern Caltrans runoff quality in previous characterization studies (Section 4 in Caltrans 2003).
 Following this approach, new runoff monitoring sites were identified in the following TMDL watersheds: Big Bear Lake, Los Angeles River, Redwood Creek, Sacramento- San Joaquin River Delta Estuary, South Fork Eel River, San Francisco Bay, San Gabriel River, and some smaller watersheds.

-In the North Coast sediment TMDL watersheds, Caltrans plans to monitor 6 new discharge sites in the South Fork Eel River, Trinity River, and Redwood Creek watersheds during the 2023-24 season.
+In the North Coast sediment TMDL watersheds, Caltrans plans to monitor 18 new discharge sites in the South Fork Eel River, Trinity River, and Redwood Creek watersheds during the 2025-26 fiscal year.
 Each discharge site will be paired with upstream and downstream receiving water stations.

 Characterization Monitoring Schedule (Permit Section F2.13)

 Table 4 of the QAPP (Appendix B) provides the monitoring schedule for runoff characterization sites in each TMDL watershed.
-Table 4 specifies monitoring that will be conducted during the 2024-25 fiscal year and monitoring that is proposed for the 2025-26 fiscal year.
-The decision to monitor these sites during the 2025-26 fiscal year will be made after the current season, when the total number of usable data points for the sites are known.
+Table 4 specifies monitoring that will be conducted during the 2025-26 fiscal year and monitoring that is proposed for the 2026-27 fiscal year.
+The decision to continue monitoring these sites during the 2026-27 fiscal year will be made after the current season, when the total number of usable data points for the sites are known.

 Section 6 BMP Effectiveness Monitoring